EndPointCorp/end-point-blog/2011/07/22/rails-optimization-advanced-techniques.html.md

-Recently, I've been involved in optimization on a Rails 2.3 application.
+Recently, I’ve been involved in optimization on a Rails 2.3 application.
 The application had pre-existing fragment caches throughout the views with the use of Rails sweepers.
 Fragment caches are used throughout the site (rather than action or page caches) because the application has a fairly complex role management system that manages edit access at the instance, class, and site level.
 In addition to server-side optimization with more fragment caching and query clean-up, I did significant asset-related optimization including extensive use of CSS sprites, combining JavaScript and CSS requests where ever applicable, and optimizing images with tools like pngcrush and jpegtran.
-Unfortunately, even with the server-side and client-side optimization, my response times were still sluggish, and the server response was the most time consuming part of the request for a certain type of page that's expected to be hit frequently:
+Unfortunately, even with the server-side and client-side optimization, my response times were still sluggish, and the server response was the most time consuming part of the request for a certain type of page that’s expected to be hit frequently:

 <img alt="" border="0" id="BLOGGER_PHOTO_ID_5628578619063114610" src="/blog/2011/07/22/rails-optimization-advanced-techniques/image-0.png" style="display:block; margin:0px auto 10px; text-align:center;cursor:pointer; cursor:hand;"/>